wodoame/bam/mindmap.md

 3. Fix the balance value for checking account in `viewTransactionsByAccount` method of `TransactionManager` class.
 This includes the initial transaction.
 4. Add an `InputMismatchException` for handling wrong inputs
 5. Test scenario 4, 6, 7
+6. `transfer` method is needed
+7. Create a balance formatter to handle savings and checking account balance display